willsanford/Magnuson-Job-Board/README.md

 ## TODO list:

 ### Company Portal:

-- [ ] Edit backend so that sign up requests add to the Company table
+- [x] Add company registration view and backened
-- [ ] Add a job entry section that has all the required fields and once it is entered with the
+- [ ] Find a nice and simple hash function to save the password hashes instead of plain text
-- [ ] Decide which hash function to use to store encrypted passwords
+- [ ] Add a job entry section that has all the required fields and validates correctly

 ### Data Base Management:

-- [ ] Add all required fields to the Company and Job tables and remigrate
+- [x] Add all required fields to the Company and Job tables and remigrate
-- [ ] Add applied jobs to the Profile model
+- [x] Add applied jobs to the Profile model

 ### User View: